ministryofjustice/opg-docker/jenkins/README.md

 * [aws-cli:](http://aws.amazon.com/cli/) for deploying to Amazon Web Services

 ## Environment Variables
 Both ECS and MOJ implementations use ENV's and [confd](https://github.com/kelseyhightower/confd) during the boostrap process to configure the instance.
-Look at the environment.example file for specifics, as you will need to set these before you run either of the two deployments.
+Look at the environment.example file for specifics,
 ```
   #!/bin/bash
   # Set the user and private Docker registry env's.